About the Rehabilitation and Disability Studies Program

 Before graduating, you’ll gain real-life experience by going through a practicum in a field setting of your choosing.
 That means you’ll have the opportunity to earn credits and gain hands-on experience working within the areas of rehabilitation you’re most passionate about.
 This invaluable experience will help prepare you for your next step—whether your plan is to begin your career in a field your passionate about or continue your education as you pursue your masters and/or Ph.D.

 An estimated 1 billion people worldwide have a disability.
 This number will continue to grow as will the number of professionals in various disciplines who work with people with disabilities.
-A minor in Rehabilitation will introduce students to important disability and rehabilitation topics.
+A minor in rehabilitation and disability studies will introduce students to important disability and rehabilitation topics.
 A wide variety of disabilities are addressed, ranging from physical conditions—such as diabetes and spinal cord injury; to mental and behavioral disorders—such as bipolar disorder and autism spectrum disorder; to cognitive disabilities—such as learning disabilities and intellectual disability.
 Classes within the minor focus on understanding how disability impacts the whole person and how to maximize independence and well-being through the rehabilitation process.

-Interested in Applying to the Rehabilitation Program?
+Interested in Applying to the Rehabilitation and Disability Studies Program?

 In today’s society, the number of people with disabilities continues to grow.
 Because of this, there is a growing demand for rehabilitation professionals and other workers who provide services to people with disabilities.
 According to the Bureau of Labor Statistic’s (BLS) Occupational Outlook Handbook, physical therapists are among the fastest growing occupations in the nation with more than a 30 percent growth rate projected from 2014-2024.